Americans turned to fun and creative ways to stay sane while social distancing this weekend - Local News 8

 Americans turned to fun and creative ways to stay sane while social distancing this weekend

-Transforming their living room couch into a church pew for the day, Krupa and her family attended Mass remotely by tuning into Catholic TV.
-Three of her college friends even joined her as they linked up on Zoom.

-After Mass ended, the four friends decided to continue their reunion via video chat, catching up on each others’ lives and sharing some much-needed happiness during a time of such uncertainty.

-This weekend marked the first time many Americans, including Krupa, found themselves having to stay indoors after lawmakers urged — or in some cases, enforced — social distancing to help prevent spreading the virus.
+This weekend marked the first time many Americans found themselves having to stay indoors after lawmakers urged social distancing to help prevent spreading the coronavirus.

+The call for social distancing meant a lot of canceled plans — from big events like parties or vacations, to smaller gatherings like religious services, brunch with friends or workout classes.

 Here’s how some people found ways to stay sane and entertained in their first attempts at social distancing (for real).